rodpolako/Chess-PGN-Trainer/README.md

 ## Possible ideas for improvements/features/roadmap

 ### Visual/UI ###
-* While the site does work on mobile, it is not optimized for that format.
-A UI overhaul with a responsive design would be nice.
-I'm looking at possibly incorporating the next major release of chessboardjs which seems to be better suited for use on mobile since it allows things like tapping instead of just dragging pieces.
-Also needed would be a "hint" button instead of just a press of the spacebar.
+* I'm looking at possibly incorporating the next major release of chessboardjs which seems to be better suited for use on mobile since it allows things like tapping instead of just dragging pieces.
 * Add support for reading more PGN tags like player names and such.
 Nice-to-have when working to memorize specific games.
 * Enable the ability to specify custom colors and piece sets.
 * Reporting capabilities such as graphs/charts replicating what I'm currently doing in Excel.